WDI-SEA/css-positioning/readme.md

 #### Optional npm modules

+If you haven't installed `node` and `npm` yet, please skip this section.

-In addition, you may want to setup the BrowserSync server and CSS linters by setting up the following:
+Optionally, you may want to setup the BrowserSync server and CSS linters by setting up the following:

 * Run `npm install` to install dependencies
 * Run `npm run lint:css` to lint your CSS